-- (a) Linda Williams ceased employment with Council on 24th March 2020. - (b) John McVeigh ceased in the role of Director of Support Services on 31st May 2020.
+(d) John McVeigh ceased in the role of Director of Support Services on 31st May 2020.

 The Cash Equivalent Transfer Value (CETV)

 This is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a particular point in time.
 The benefits valued are the member's accrued benefits and any contingent spouse's pension payable from the scheme.
 It is a payment made by a pension scheme or arrangement to secure pension benefits in another pension scheme or arrangement when the member leaves a scheme and chooses to transfer the pension benefits they have accrued in their former scheme.
 The pension figures shown relate to the benefits that the individual has accrued as a consequence of their total membership of the pension scheme, not just their service in a senior capacity to which disclosure applies.
 CETVs are calculated in accordance with The Occupational Pension Schemes (Transfer Values) (Amendment) Regulations and do not take account of any actual or potential reduction to benefits resulting from Lifetime Allowance Tax which may be due when pension benefits are taken.